art3mis3d/NVIDIAHairWorksIntegration/README.md

 3. Import Built DLL
   * Build the visual studio project, when finsihed this will automatically copy the integration DLL and shader to the Unity project
   * Or import the package found under the Packages folder this will copy a prebuilt DLL and shader meaning that you will not have to build anything manually.
-Usefull if you don't plan on modifying the underlying code.
+Useful if you don't plan on modifying the underlying code.

 ### Hair Instance Component